RakhithJK/dbeaver-cloudbeaver-wiki/Azure-AD-authentication.md

   Name|Description
   ---|---
-  Redirect Url | Url to which Azure AD will send a response about the authorization attempt request.
-Taken from the identity provider in CloudBeaver.
+  Redirect Url | Url to which Azure AD will send a response about the authorization attempt request which is taken from the identity provider in CloudBeaver.

 * Configured **Azure AD** identity provider in CloudBeaver.
   You will need the following settings: